zombodb/postgres-parser/README.md

 25 minutes.
 So be patient if you have an older computer.

-Subsequent builds (assuming no `cargo clean`) are able to elide all of the above steps as the final `libpostgres.a` archive artifact is cached in the `target/` directory.
+Subsequent builds (assuming no `cargo clean`) are able to elide all of the above steps as the final `libpostgres_parser.a` archive artifact is cached in the `target/` directory.